-Once you have a good idea of what your budget is trying to tell you, you’re able to make adjustments.
+Once you have a good idea of what your budget is trying to tell you, you can make adjustments.

 It absolutely is.

 As a lifelong people-pleaser, I realize how tough this can be.
-But sometimes we simply have to say “no”.
-If something doesn’t fit into your budget, you can say “no”…
+But sometimes, we simply have to say “no.” If something doesn’t fit your budget, you can say “no.”

-If you don’t want to spend money on something that is making you feel bad, you can say “no”…
+If you don’t want to spend money on something making you feel bad, you can say “no”…

 Practice saying “no” and not feeling guilty about it.
 Practice saying “no” and not feeling as though you have to explain yourself.

-Making these frugal habits part of your life will help you fight rising prices and counter inflation so you can reduce financial stress and start your year off right.
+Making these frugal habits part of your life will help you fight rising prices and counter inflation to reduce financial stress and start your year off right.

 Kristin Stones is the owner of Cents + Purpose, an online community dedicated to sharing practical personal finance content.
 Her mission is to equip women with the necessary tools and knowledge to take back control of their money and live a more purposeful life.
 She creates actionable content to help her audience achieve financial wellness using her simple approach to managing money - all learned through her personal experience of paying off almost $55,000 of debt in under two years.